-The governing body has a discipline committee which is made up of between three and five members.
-This committee considers any exclusion appeals on behalf of the governors.
+The governing body will form an appeals panel and will considers any exclusion appeals on behalf of the governors.

 There are county support systems available for pupils requiring exclusion.

 When an appeals panel meets to consider an exclusion, they consider the circumstances under which the child was excluded, consider any representation by parents and the LA, and consider whether the child should be reinstated.